 The doctor ensures that a patient is qualified as per state medical marijuana laws.
-Additionally, a licensed doctor is also responsible for completing the Attending Healthcare Provider Statement which is an important document that you need in order to fill the application form for a medical marijuana card.
+Additionally, a licensed doctor is also responsible for completing the Attending Healthcare Provider Statement which is an important document that you need in order to fill out the application form for a medical marijuana card.

 You can consult a doctor in person or online.

 Start by finding a licensed doctor near you.
 Make an appointment and have a consultation.
 There is no specific list of healthcare providers who are authorized to provide an MMJ recommendation in Nevada.
-However, if you are looking for a physician who can write you a recommendation, prefer ones who are either of the following:
+However, if you are looking for a physician who can write you a recommendation, preferably ones who are either of the following:

 With the advent of telemedicine, patients can have a consultation online.
-It allows for a simple, quick and hassle free process to receive a recommendation.
+It allows for a simple, quick, and hassle-free process to receive a recommendation.

 Online Medical Card helps you connect with the best doctors in Nevada and get approved on the same day.
 The process is simple.